morales-cervantes/Long-COVID-fNIRS-Analysis/README.md

 ## License

-This project is licensed under the UASLP License - see the LICENSE file for details.
+This project is licensed under the UASLP License